snghnaveen/force-new-tab/README.md

 # Force Links to New Tab (Toggle)
-A Chrome extension that forces all normal left-clicks on links to open in a new tab.
+A Chromium-based browser extension (Chrome, Edge, Opera, etc.) that forces all normal left-clicks on links to open in a new tab.

 ## Features / Usage